MMarco94/movie-clustering/README.md

 This repository is a collection of scripts to cluster movies according to the users who watched them.

+The goal of the project is to compare dominant set clustering with spectral clustering, to see which algorithm works best in this context.

 ## Data source
 The source of the data is an online service accessible via https://everyfad.com/movies or the Android app [MoviesFad](https://play.google.com/store/apps/details?id=fema.moviesfad).

 In order to run code in this project, you need to have access to this database and to some libraries that facilitate the reading of the data.
 At the moment, those resources are not public.

-For this project, I considered the 20000 most active users and the 10000 most watched movies.
+For this project, I considered the 20000 most active users and the 8192 most watched movies.
 The data was taken in April 2020.

 The data is about how many times each of those users watched each of those movies.

-## Clustering methods
-This project aims to show the differences between spectral clustering and dominant sets clustering for clustering movies.

 ## Data representation
 The most natural embedding of movies in this context is to use the N dimensionality space, with N=20000, in which each dimension is a different user.
 The value of each dimension is proportional to the logarithm of how many times the user watched a particular movie.
-Using the logarithm allows to reduce the effect of noise and glitches: for example the data imported from a particular external service contained a lot of repetition, so for example it may appear that an user watched the same movie dozens of times.
+Using the logarithm allows to reduce the effect of noise and glitches: for example the data imported from a particular external service contained a lot of repetition, so for example it may wrongly appear that an user watched the same movie dozens of times.

 For this project, I choose to use a pairwise clustering approach, i.e. clustering movies according to their pairwise similarities instead of directly using this high dimensionality representation.
 This similarity is the result of the Gaussian kernel applied to the cosine distances between movies.